uic-cs425/assignment-2/README.md

 - gl.js: assignment main source code.
 - \*.vert.js: vertex shaders.
 - \*.frag.js: fragment shaders.
-- README.md and image files: markdown readme file with a description of your program.

 ### Grading
 The code will be evaluated on Firefox.
 Your submission will be graded according to the quality of the image results, interactions, and correctness of the implemented algorithms.